gjentig4/big_data/scikit_learn.md

 ### Comparing the logistic and hinge losses

 In this exercise you'll create a plot of the logistic and hinge losses using their mathematical expressions, which are provided to you.

-The loss function diagram from the video is shown on the right.

 Evaluate the log_loss() and hinge_loss() functions at the grid points so that they are plotted.
 ```